vcc-csc212/sp21-archive/_docs/labs/lab-06/lab-06.md

 #### Requirements {#reqs}
 1. Outline an algorithm to create an L-System for the Koch Snowflake.
+2. Outline an algorithm to create an L-System for the Sierpinski Triangle
-2. Complete the function to produce a Koch Snowflake
+3. Complete the function to produce a Koch Snowflake
-3. Complete the function to produce a Sierpinski Triangle
+4. Complete the function to produce a Sierpinski Triangle

 ---